Letanyan/Lingebra/README.md

 # Lingebra

-A description of this package.
+A collection of structures representing linear algebra abstractions.